Posted on 11th February, 2020

 If your multiple myeloma developed as a result of occupational exposure to glyphosate, there are ways to pursue compensation for your injury.

-Herbicide manufacturers actively downplayed the potential health hazard of their product, which means they bare a great degree of responsibility for people not taking adequate protective measures when using glyphosate.
-Call us today to see if you qualify for compensation.
+Furthermore, they should bear a great degree of responsibility for people not taking adequate protective measures when using glyphosate.
+We encourage you to call us today, it's free, and we will help you determine if you qualify for compensation.